-The BAM Cultural District - a Mayoral priority and a joint project by NYCEDC, the Department of Cultural Affairs, the Department of Housing Preservation and Development, the Department of City Planning, and the Downtown Brooklyn Partnership - will provide the surrounding Fort Greene area with the space to thrive as a cultural epicenter for years to come.
+The Downtown Brooklyn Cultural District—a Mayoral priority and a joint project by NYCEDC, the Department of Cultural Affairs, the Department of Housing Preservation and Development, the Department of City Planning, and the Downtown Brooklyn Partnership—will provide the surrounding Fort Greene area with the space to thrive as a cultural epicenter for years to come.

-NYCEDC is working to transform a parking lot into a new state-of-the-art, 32-story mixed use facility designed by Enrique Norton of Ten Arquitecos, including approximately 50,000 square feet of creative and cultural space that will be shared by BAM, 651 ARTS and the Brooklyn Public Library.
+NYCEDC is working to transform a parking lot into a new state-of-the-art, 32-story mixed use facility designed by Enrique Norton of Ten Arquitecos, including approximately 50,000 square feet of creative and cultural space that will be shared by BAM, 651 ARTS, and the Brooklyn Public Library.
 In addition, the building will include approximately 23,000 square feet of ground level retail, as well as approximately 300 to 400 apartments, 20 percent of which will be affordable.
-Plans also include a 16,000 square foot public plaza to provide desired open space for community residents, local artists and visitors .
-The plaza is designed to allow for a variety of outdoor programmming, including dance and theater performances, film presentations, open air markets, craft fairs and other community uses.
+Plans also include a 16,000 square foot public plaza to provide desired open space for community residents, local artists and visitors.
+The plaza is designed to allow for a variety of outdoor programming, including dance and theater performances, film presentations, open air markets, craft fairs, and other community uses.

 NYCEDC is building a permanent home for the Theatre for a New Audience, an internationally-renowned arts group, with a 299-seat theater, a rehearsal studio, and a public plaza.
 Mayor Bloomberg, Brooklyn Borough President Marty Markowitz, and TFANA broke ground on the new 27,500-square-foot theater in June 2011.
 It will be the first classical theater built in New York City in more than four decades, and is the theater company's first permanent residence.